Publish to WeChat Mini Games

 You cannot download script files from a remote server.

 This brings up two key issues, home page loading speed and remote resource caching and version management.
 For the home page loading speed, we recommend that developers only save the script file in the WeChat Mini Game package, and all other resources are downloaded from the remote server.
 As for downloading, caching and version management of remote resources, Cocos Creator has done the job for developers.
 Let's look at the logic of this part below.
+Note that this section is updated in v2.4, so if you are using a version before v2.4, please take care to switch to the corresponding documentation branch.

-- Check if the resource is in local cache storage
+- Check if the resource is in local cache storage if it's not in game pack

 - Download from a remote server if they do not exist in mini game pack